nhduong/nhduong.github.io/content/pages/cilab.md

 ---
 ## SSH Keys 🔑
 SSH keys are a pair of cryptographic keys used to authenticate a user to a remote server.
+Basically, you will need two keys:
-Basically, a `private key` is kept on your local machine at `~/.ssh/id_XXX` and a `public key` is stored on the remote server at `~/.ssh/authorized_keys`.
+- A `private key` is kept on your <mark>local machine</mark> at `~/.ssh/id_XXX` (Linux/MacOS) or `C:\Users\your_username\.ssh\id_XXX` (Windows)
+- A `public key` is stored on <mark>workstations</mark> at `~/.ssh/authorized_keys`

-Instead of entering your password every time you connect to a workstation, you can use SSH keys to login without a password.
+Instead of entering your password every time you connect to a workstation, your `private key` will be sent to the workstation to verify your identity via the `public key`.
+This way, you can log in without entering a password.
 This is more secure and convenient.

 To set up SSH keys, follow these steps:
 1. **Generate SSH keys**